79manuel/tinyApp/README.md

 ## Getting Started

 - Install all dependencies (using the 'npm install' command).
-- Run de development web server using the 'node express_server.js' command.
+- Run the development web server using the 'node express_server.js' command.